 7 – Manage stress levels – meditate more.

 We live extraordinary lives.
 Busy, information packed, stressful lives.
 It’s a busy time in Western society and our daily routines reflect this.

 Meditation has been shown to calm the mind, lower blood pressure and help us to remain positive.
 There are a number of meditation apps available to help you get started with meditation or just hope over to YouTube and do a search.
 The main thing to remember with meditation is don’t put pressure on yourself to succeed.
 It’s just about being – let thoughts come and go in your mind without any judgement at all.
 It’s ok to just be and not do for a change.

 Herbs have been used for hundreds of years to help us through all stages of life, but in the 21st Century more and more women are looking to herbal alternatives to help relieve stress and gain more energy.
 In addition to cooking with herbs, drinking herbal tea is a great place to start!
 Try a ginger and lemon tea for brekkie or a chamomile to calm the nerves.

 Spices are also gaining a wider recognition for health now too.
-Turmeric had a great year in 2017 and turmeric teas and milk drinks became popular and are great for an antioxidant boost.
+Turmeric has had a great time in the limelight and turmeric teas and milk drinks became popular and are great for an antioxidant boost.

 9 – Move more.

 Ok, we’ve all regretted booking that gym class, but how good do you feel when you’ve actually forced yourself along and completed the work-out.
 Exercise release happy hormones and gets our blood moving around our bodies.
 You don’t have to run a marathon, just fit in 15 minutes of active movement each night or morning.
 Take the stairs, walk to work, get the bike out of the shed – it’s about creating a habit of exercise so it doesn’t feel like a chore.
 Your metabolism will increase and you’ll find that overall you have more energy over time.